 Former House of Ruth Residential Supervisor

-Dominique C. Dawson-Wallace is a graduated of Briarcliffe College in New York city earning a degrees in Criminal Justice with a minor in Juvenile Delinquency.
-Dawson-Wallace found her calling when she left the government sector and began working for House of Ruth MD located in Baltimore, MD as a Residential Shelter Supervisor.
-At The House of Ruth Dawson-Wallace empowered, uplifted and directed victims with various intimate partner violence backgrounds.
+Dominique C. Dawson-Wallace is a graduate of Briarcliffe College in New York city and majored in criminal justice with a minor in juvenile delinquency.
+Dawson-Wallace found her calling when she left the government sector and began working for House of Ruth MD located in Baltimore, MD as a residential shelter supervisor.
+At the House of Ruth, Dawson-Wallace empowered, uplifted, and directed victims with various intimate-partner violence backgrounds.
 Ms. Dawson-Wallace assisted with the safety and housing of victims dealing with abuse from their partners.
 Her extended time is committed to serving the Baltimore City/ County communities through her membership with the Order of the Eastern Stars, PHA Maryland and its Jurisdiction.
-Dominique lives by the quote “Life begins when you learn to LIVE”.
+Dominique lives by the quote, “Life begins when you learn to LIVE”.